 Thank you, Dr. Lynch-Walsh.
+MR. MAYERSOHN: Yes.

 MS. STRAUSS: I'm sorry, just one more comment on this.
 I know you made the point too that the meeting in regards to January or something would be hard because of our external audit team and the deadlines.
 To be honest, they're a vendor.
 And so when I served in the capacity as an auditor with a public accounting firm, I met the deadline of whoever my paying client was.
-So if they're having a problem meeting the deadline then perhaps you should get a new external auditor and give them, either meet the deadline or we're going to another auditor, an outside auditor team, bottom line.
-It's ridiculous.
+So if they're having a problem meeting the deadline then perhaps you should get a new external auditor and give them, either meet the deadline or we're going to another auditor, challenges and the comments I get back from the committee.